King of Kings (Don Omar album): Commercial performance

-Don Omar made one performance Billboard Latin Music Awards for the album King of Kings with the single Salió el Sol in 2007, was recognized for the by Billboard as one the Best performance the Billboard.

 Releases

 The album was released in Japan on September 20, 2006, with two extra tracks, "Cayo El Sol - Tigerstyle Remix" and "La Copa".
 A special edition known as King of Kings Armageddon Edition was released on December 19, 2006.
-It include a second disc with 4 extra songs and a DVD of 4 with music videos.
+It include a second disc with four extra songs and a DVD with music videos.
 A remastered version King of Kings 10th Anniversary (Remastered) was released on November 11, 2016.